cdapio/hydrator-plugins/spark-plugins/docs/DecisionTreeRegressor-sparkcompute.md

 **path:** Path of the FileSet to load the model from.

 **features:** A comma-separated sequence of fields for regression.
-Features to be used, must be of simple type : String, int, double, float, long, bytes, boolean.
+Features to be used, must be of simple type.

 **predictionField:** The field on which to set the prediction.
 It will be of type double.